Vietnam.vn - Nền tảng quảng bá Việt Nam

 ESCAP workshop on paperless trade.
 Photo: ESCAP

-To facilitate the successful implementation of cross-border paperless trade, ESCAP emphasizes the importance of consistent and sustained cooperation in developing the necessary solutions.
-The Framework Agreement serves as a neutral and dedicated regional institutional framework for developing and testing solutions, building on national, bilateral and sub-regional initiatives to achieve the goal of digitalizing trade.
-ESCAP also organized a series of capacity building workshops and interactive events on the sidelines of the Paperless Trade Week.
+To facilitate successful implementation of cross-border paperless trade, ESCAP emphasizes the importance of consistent and sustained cooperation in developing the necessary solutions.
+The Framework Agreement serves as a neutral and dedicated regional institutional framework for developing and testing solutions, further building on national, bilateral and sub-regional initiatives to achieve the goal of digitalizing trade.
+ESCAP also organized a series of capacity-building workshops and interactive events on the sidelines of the Paperless Trade Week.
 These workshops, through discussion and interaction, supported public-private partnerships in promoting the digitalization of trade procedures.

 HUY QUOC